 How many hours of continuing education must be completed to maintain my licensure?

-- To maintain your license, you must complete 8 hours of board-approved continuing education that addresses issues related to collaborative pharmacy practice every two years.
+- To maintain your certification, you must complete 8 hours of board-approved continuing education that addresses issues related to collaborative pharmacy practice every two years.
 This 8-hour requirement is in addition to the 30 contact hours required, every two years, to maintain your general license within the State of Florida.

 I have completed the 20-hour required continuing pharmacy education Collaborative Practice Program.
 Now what?